IJPaul/Currency-Carry-Trading/README.md

 ## How Can I Make Money?

-This algorithm is designed to identify high trading interest rate differentials and hedge risk associated with high leverage transactions.
-The high spread means that there is a lower chance the currency carry will lose you money as interest rates fluctuate.
+This algorithm is designed to identify trading interest rate differentials and hedge risk associated with high leverage transactions.

 The most popular carry trades involve buying currency pairs like the AUD/JPY and the NZD/JPY, since these have interest rate spreads that are very high.

+# How Could I Lose Money?

+The type of trading is not without risks.
+In particular, currency pairs with high-interest rate differentials are sensitive to signs of economic instability in the world.

+Such pairs can become volatile with little warning, as was the case in the 2008 subprime mortage crisis, in which years of gains were quickly wiped out in a matter of months.
+Our risk management or be prepared to hedge any downside risk.
+Hedge funds that use a carry typically use little leverage because of the possibility of swift, severe losses.